datalimited/ensembles/text/figs.md

 \bigskip

 \noindent Figure 2: Using a superensemble model to predict population status.
 The process is illustrated graphically on the left and with R pseudocode on the right. (a) Individual models (red and blue lines) are fit to training data (dots) from populations of known or assumed status (known status shown by black line).
 The shaded gray boxes indicate the recent time period that we are interested in for this paper.
 Estimates from these individual models, potentially combined with additional covariates, are then used as covariates in a statistical model fitted to the known or assumed population status as the response (here represented as a linear model).
-The symbols $\beta$ and $X$ represent estimated parameters in the linear model and the status estimates from models 1 and 2, respectively.
+The symbols $\beta$ and $\hat{b}$ represent parameters in the linear model and the status estimates from individual models, respectively.
 The symbol $\epsilon$ represents error in this linear model.
-The $i$ subscripts represent individual fish stocks from
+The $i$ subscripts represent individual fish stocks from $1$ to
-$1$ to $n$, and $y$ represents the known status. (b) The superensemble can then be used to predict on new stocks of interest.
+$n$, and $\theta$ represents the known status. (b) The superensemble can then be used to predict on new stocks of interest.
 The same individual models are fit to populations of interest and then combined using the previously fitted superensemble model.
-Here, the $j$ subscripts represent individual fish stocks from $1$ to $m$, and $\hat{y}$ represents the predicted status.
+Here, the $j$ subscripts represent individual fish stocks from $1$ to $m$, and $\hat{\theta}$ represents the predicted status.
 The
 $\hat{\beta}$ represent the parameters estimated when the superensemble was fit in panel a.

 \bigskip